AdrienPlacais/LightWin/docs/manual/get_method.rst

    To avoid this, use the `phase_space_name` keyword instead.

 If the requested key is not found, the method does **not** raise an error -- it simply returns an empty array.

+Some examples are provided at the end of the `example notebook`_.

+.. _example notebook: notebooks/example.ipynb